When first I was a foremast man... – Sunderland

 The transfer is less clear on the mug below, but appears to be from the same transfer plate.

-Although the bowl below is unmarked, other examples with this orange green and red border, with a double transfer, have been recorded with the Scott impress.
+The bowl below is again unmarked, but other examples with this orange green and red border, with a double transfer, have been recorded with the Scott impress.

 Ball's Deptford Pottery